 June is Internet Safety Month.
 The Office of Juvenile Justice and Delinquency Prevention (OJJDP) joins our partners in raising awareness about Internet safety and providing resources to keep kids safe online.

-This year, OJJDP brings a focus to the crime of sextortion.
+OJJDP continues to bring a focus to the crime of sextortion.
 Sextortion is an online crime that exploits youth through coercion or blackmail to acquire sexual content, engage in sex, or obtain money.

 OJJDP's Internet Crimes Against Children Task Force Program

-OJJDP created the Internet Crimes Against Children Task Force Program (ICAC program) under the authority of the fiscal year (FY) 1998 Justice Appropriations Act, Public Law 105–119.
+OJJDP created the ICAC program under the authority of the fiscal year (FY) 1998 Justice Appropriations Act, Public Law 105–119.
 The ICAC program helps state and local law enforcement agencies develop an effective response to technology-facilitated child sexual exploitation and Internet crimes against children.
-The ICAC program is a national network of 61 coordinated task forces representing more than 4,700 federal, state, and local law enforcement and prosecutorial agencies.
+The ICAC program is a national network of 61 coordinated task forces representing 5,230 federal, state, local and Tribal law enforcement and prosecutorial agencies.

 Protect Our Youth Online: A Virtual Event to Start the Conversation